 In addition, a series of engagement sessions on a proposed approach to legislation took place with First Nation communities, regional First Nation organizations and provincial/territorial officials in 2009.
 Each First Nation community across the country was invited to send both a political and technical representative to attend the engagement sessions held from February to March 2009.
 In total, the engagement sessions involved the participation of 544 First Nation individuals.
 Those not attending the sessions were invited to submit written comments on a legislative framework.
 In addition, support was provided to regional First Nation organizations to develop regional impact analyses.

 These outreach efforts demonstrate the Government of Canada's commitment to work with willing partners to achieve the goal of better water quality on First Nation lands.

-Discussions were also undertaken between October 2010 and October 2011 to address concerns regarding previous bill S-11.
+Discussions were also undertaken between October 2010 and October 2011 to address concerns regarding previous Bill S-11.

-A.13.
+A.11.
 Yes.
-Federal regulations and standards that protect water sources of drinking water which are located on First Nation lands from contamination will be developed under the proposed legislation.
+Federal regulations and standards that protect water sources of drinking water which are located on First Nation lands from contamination will be developed under the legislation.
 During the engagement with First Nations, provinces and territories, and other stakeholders on the development of federal regulations, the Government will use this opportunity to also discuss the protection of sources of drinking water outside of First Nation lands.

-Q.14.
+Q.12.
 Will provincial or territorial water allocation laws be imposed on First Nations, thus infringing on Aboriginal and treaty rights?

-Q.15.
-Will the proposed legislation address liability?
+Q.13.
+Will the legislation address liability?

-A.15.
+A.13.
 Yes.
-The proposed legislation and subsequent federal regulations will also clarify the roles of all parties, including third parties (such as private companies) operating water and wastewater systems on First Nation lands.
+The legislation and subsequent federal regulations will also clarify the roles of all parties, including third parties (such as private companies) operating water and wastewater systems on First Nation lands.
 The responsibilities and corresponding potential liabilities of these parties will be similar to their responsibilities and corresponding potential liabilities in provinces and territories.